oomer/oomerfarm-flamenco/README.md

 [ WORK IN PROGRESS ]
 [ ALPHA release v0.1 ]

->#### A family of helpers scripts for DIY renderfarms to take advantage of cheap hourly rates at any cloud compute provider
+>#### A family of helpers scripts for DIY renderfarms to take advantage of cheap hourly cloud compute.

 ### oomerfarm-flamenco adds https://flamenco.blender.org
-- Flamenco provides the actual renderfarm functionality while these scripts provide a network topology with storage and security to complement it.
+- Flamenco provides the actual renderfarm functionality while these scripts complement it with network storage, security and cli deployment.
+- Oomerfarm's goal is to streamline the process so it is plausible to build and dismantle your personal renderfarm every other week.
+- [Bellarender](https://bellarender.com) and bella.js are installed on workers

-### Renderfarm have a lot of moving parts and these 4 scripts break down the task into manangeable chunks
+>Renderfarms have a lot of moving parts; these parts are wrangled down to 4 scripts.

-<span style="color:cyan;">bolstersecurity.sh</span> = manage VPN security keys
+<span style="color:cyan;">bolstersecurity.sh</span> = manage VPN security keys <sub>(Mac/Win/Linux)</sub>

-<span style="color:cyan;">bootstrapfarm.sh</span> = prep network storage and flamenco-manager
+<span style="color:cyan;">bootstrapmanager.sh</span> = setup network storage and flamenco-manager <sub>(Linux)</sub>

-<span style="color:cyan;">bootstrapworker.sh</span> = run on each worker to prep flamenco-worker
+<span style="color:cyan;">bootstrapworker.sh</span> = setup flamenco-worker <sub>(Linux)</sub>

-<span style="color:cyan;">bridgefarm.sh</span> = user connect to VPN
+<span style="color:cyan;">joinfarm.sh</span> = connect to private network<sub>(Mac/Win/Linux)</sub>

-## Security notes ( always audit the code )
+#### Security notes <sup>( review the code yourself )</sup>

 - Uses [Nebula](https://github.com/slackhq/nebula) to overlay a private network across the internet to hide your (**http**)  flamenco-manager and (**smb**) network storage access.
 - servers and workers enforce SELinux and any traffic other than 22/tcp and 42042/udp are dropped by the firewall
-- Nebula group access limits mean the "farm" workers cannot upstream connect to your laptop
+- Nebula group access fence packets from cloud computers
-- Your workstation's connection is alive only while the **bridgefarm.sh** is running.
-Keep terminal/cli/cmd window off to the side.
-Yes a proper app would be more efficient, if you want one use (Tailscale)[https://tailscale.com] :)
+- Your workstation's connection is alive only while **joinfarm.sh** is running.

-> Note while bolstersecurity.sh and bridgefarm.sh run on Mac/Win/Linux, flamenco-manager and and flamenco-worker will only be deployed via bootstrapfarm.sh and bootstrapworker.sh on Linux.
+> Note while bolstersecurity.sh and joinfarm.sh run on Mac/Win/Linux, flamenco-manager and and flamenco-worker will only be deployed via bootstrapmanager.sh and bootstrapworker.sh on Linux.

 ---
 ## Computers Needed